Sources: Barkley unlikely to play vs. Patriots

 New England is allowing 6.8 points per game this season.

 Undrafted rookie running back Jon Hilliman and fullback Elijhaa Penny, a converted tailback, are expected to shoulder the load without Barkley and Gallman.
 Austin Walter also is likely to be elevated from the practice squad.
-An outside alternative is difficult on such short notice.
+An outside alternative would be difficult on such short notice.

 The original reported timeline for Barkley was four to eight weeks.
 It has been 16 days since the injury.